pwhittlesea/pwhittlesea.github.com/_posts/2024-10-21-new-zealand-5.md

 The Wellington 'cave' (store) was an experience of its own.
 Existing somewhere between a museum and a store, we were able to browse costumes from the LoTR films _and_ buy miniatures/collectibles (like [this adorable cave troll](https://www.wetanz.com/nz/mini-epics-cave-troll)).

-We had managed to arrive on the cave on its 16<sup>th</sup> birthday.
+We had managed to arrive at the cave on its 16<sup>th</sup> birthday.
 Every surface was adorned with bunting while all the statues sported party hats.

 {% include gallery id="weta-cave" caption="We got to Wētā on their birthday" class="caption-center" %}